 Cost of Service Tariff Methodology

 The cost of service postage stamp tariff is a federal regulation that provides a legal basis for recovering the cost of the CEP.
-In addition, the Transredes’s depreciation expense and all other operating expenses (including income and other taxes) are passed through to its tariff.
+In addition, the Transredes’s depreciation expense and all other operating expenses (including income and other taxes) are passed through in its tariff.
 The tariff structure allows a guaranteed real return on shareholder’s equity of 12.5% plus inflation (U.S. CPI) based on an assumed 60/40 debt to equity capital structure.

 BBPL